← Back to research

 FactorAssessment

-Financial HealthUnknown — Free product, unclear business model
+Financial HealthUnknown — Free product, no business model; funding not publicly disclosed

 Market PositionNiche — Complementary tool, not primary

 markjason occupies a clear niche as a fast file viewer.
-The risk is minimal (it's free, does one thing well), but so is the upside (won't become a platform).
+The risk is minimal (it's free, does one thing well, and the Apache 2.0 source means it can outlive its maintainer), but so is the upside (won't become a platform).

 Bottom Line